QuTech-Delft/OpenQL/README.md

 directories.
 Executables for these will be generated in 'build/tests' and 'build/programs' directory.

-Example python tests and programs can be found in 'tests' and 'programs' directories.
+Example python tests and programs can be found in the 'tests' and 'programs' directories.
 These can be executed as 'python tests/simplePyTest.py'.